 Akitas are slightly more expensive than Huskies, due to the fact that there are fewer breeders.
 Both breeds can suffer from a few different health problems but are generally healthy dogs.

-The final choice as to which breed is right for you and your family is a personal one, but both these breeds share one thing in common: They both need an experienced home, one capable of giving them the training, socialization, and exercise that they need to thrive.
+The final choice between an Akita vs. Husky for your family is a personal one, but both these breeds share one thing in common: They both need an experienced home, one capable of giving them the training, socialization, and exercise that they need to thrive.
 In this case, either breed will blossom into a loving and well-mannered pup that the whole family can enjoy.